enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-ii.md

 The ??? operator is used to extract the year portion of the ISODate.
 The ??? operator is used to extract the month the document was made as a ???
-The ??? operator is used to extract the day of the month the doocument was created on.
+The ??? operator is used to extract the day of the month the document was created on.

 * `$year`
 * `$month`